 Sam comforts a devastated Rik (There are several scenes of Sam and Rik together, clearly as friends

-But to return to the plot: Vichy administrator, Captain Renault (Claude Rains) visits Rik to tell him to not intervene in a raid later in the night, or it could end poorly for Rik.
+But to return to the plot: Vichy administrator, Captain Renault (Claude Rains) visits Rik to tell him not to intervene in a raid later in the night, or it could end poorly for Rik.
 He reminds Rik that he knows about his anti-fascist activities in the past, and while Rik might feign indifference, Renault suspects otherwise.
 This is such an interesting scene.
 The man assisting the Germans is not so keen to see Rik – with his anti-fascist history – in trouble.
 While Renault may have selfish motives in mind (making money from fixed-gambling) there are plenty of scenes to suggest that Renault actually likes Rik, and perhaps sees his own ‘blow with the wind’ attitude as to who is in power as not too far from Rik’s play of ‘indifference’.
 This is one of several scenes in which it is suggested that Rik’s cynical indifference is not the real Rik.
-For example, Rik excludes the Deutschland Bank from his private gambling room, rigs a roulette game to help two young refugees, and employs members of the Resistance on his staff, and almost constantly people in the bar are doing deals to get out of Casablanca.
+For example, Rik excludes the Deutschland Bank from his private gambling room, rigs a roulette game to help two young refugees, and employs members of the Resistance on his staff.
 When Ugarte is arrested he says he ‘sticks his head out for nobody’ but that’s not the sentiments we see on his face.
 I label this point because so many commentators say that Rik retreated from the cause, became bitter and cynical and finally re-enters the cause at the end of the film.
 But all through the film Rik’s cynical indifference is clearly a front.
-He is however, bitter and twisted, and that has blunted his attitude to the cause.
+He is however, emotionally bitter and twisted, and that has blunted his attitude to the cause.
 But he is hardly neutral in his friends and his activities.
 And in a way (perhaps I draw a long-bow) Rik is America – he knows good from bad – has always known, but delays his time to act by a cloud of reasoning about self-preservation.

 Distraught after unexpectedly seeing Ilsa, Rick is up late drinking.
 Sam tries to get him to go to bed or perhaps to leave Casablanca altogether.
 It’s in this scene that one of the most quoted lines in cinema derives: “Of all the gin joints in the world she has to come into mine”.
 Rick is wallowing in despair.
 But the lines before it are sometimes interpreted in ways that many viewers did not at first conceive.
 Rick states that it is December 1941 and then asks Sam what time it is New York.
 And then he follows with, “I bet they’re asleep in New York.
 I bet they’re asleep all over America”.
 There’s no real reason for these lines other than to remind the American audience that this is the same month that Pearl Harbour was bombed and thus entered the war.
 Even though the war was spreading all over the world, it was not until it was on the American doorstep that the USA “woke up” to scale of the problem.
 In any event, many reviewers consider these lines to be political in content, but at the very least they align the life-changing events in Casablanca with the life-changing events closer to home.